markklaassens/spring-boot-sandbox/README.md

 ## Future Improvements

-- Enable endpoint for getting creator projects.
+- Enable endpoint for getting all users as creator.
-- Enable an endpoint for adding users to the database.
+- Enable https.
 - Add filestore for storing project images.